Trite planiceps: Courtship

+Males can use draglines left by females to locate them when they are concealed inside leaf shelters.
 They also change from vision-based courtship in the open to vibratory courtship when mating inside a rolled-up leaf.
 If an immature female is within about ten days of maturing, the male will live with her for this time and then mate inside the leaf.
 The two are in physical contact for a while after mating, and communicate using tactile signals.
 Upon entering a rolled-up leaf, both sexes will tap the leaf surface with the first pair of legs and vibrate their abdomen.

 Nest building

 Juveniles and subadults build flat, tubular silk cocoons with a door at each end inside rolled up leaves.
 Adult females build a silk platform 50% longer and two to three times wider than their own size before laying up to seven egg batches with 8 to 40 eggs each.
 Each batch is enclosed in its own silk casing.
 Males normally do not build nests.